 Think and Cover – ‘Capture the Factor’ – ‘Taxman’

-- Let the students play the game for a while to get used to it, then when you feel they have it, introduce the rule o f any missed any factors are added to the opponent's score.
+– Let the students play the game for a while to get used to it, then when you feel they have it, introduce the rule of any missed factors are added to the opponent’s score.

 The introduction/revision of Math vocabulary is very important as it gives the group a common language to discuss the concepts arising as a result of play.